 Maggie’s Centre Nottingham

 Maggie’s Centre Trust was founded to provide support and create a peaceful environment for all those dealing with the trauma of cancer.
-The playfully shaped Nottingham Maggie’s Centre will be an oasis of tranquility amongst the bustling Nottingham City Hospital, providing a welcoming and relaxing sanctuary.
+The mischievously shaped Nottingham Maggie’s Centre will be an oasis of tranquillity amongst the bustling Nottingham City Hospital, providing a welcoming and relaxing sanctuary.

-The doubly-curved roof and walls consist of a light steel skeleton in filled with straight timber members.
+The double-curved roof and walls consist of a light steel skeleton infilled with straight timber members.
 This system provided a simple convention and fast construction method to create an otherwise complex shape.
-The timber members are faced with a timber ply skin to create structural diaphragms in the vertical and horizontal and curved roof planes which stiffen the steel frame against wind, loads and out of balance loads created by the slight asymmetry of the steel frame.
+The timber members are faced with a timber ply skin to create structural diaphragms in the vertical and horizontal, and curved roof planes that stiffen the steel frame against wind, loads and out of balance loads created by the slight asymmetry of the steel frame.
 This hybrid construction provides a very efficient structural solution.

 An innovatively-designed haven for cancer sufferers in lightweight steel and timber

 Maggie’s Cancer Caring Centres